 - Enjoy crafts together – Grandparents often boast a host of skills such as crocheting and woodwork that can be passed on to the grandchildren.
 The elders feel a sense of worth passing on their knowledge and the children learn something new while spending time with their loved ones.

-- Spend time talking – If the grandparents are frail or live in facilities where they are cared for it might not be possible to engage in certain activities.
+- Spend time talking – If the grandparents are frail or live in facilities where they are looked after by senior care providers, it might not be possible to engage in certain activities.
 You will be amazed at how much pleasure can be derived from having simple conversations.
 If the grandparents are still sound of mind they can share a world of knowledge with the younger generations by telling tales of their younger days.
 Building puzzles together or reading from favorites works of literature can be rewarding for young and old alike.

 - Provide the building blocks – Sadly not all grandparents are of a sound mental state and this can prove to be both confusing and upsetting for children to see.
 Share a bit of their history with the kids and encourage the children to read to them or talk to them about their everyday lives.